Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 In Finland it is not typical that the property under construction is encumbered, for example with mortgages, in favour of the contractor.

 A building may not be put to use prior to approval by the building control department of the respective municipality.
 Such approval is normally granted in the acceptance inspection.

-Transfer of real estate (4%) or holding shares in a Finnish real estate company (2%) is subject to transfer tax, even when the transfer takes place between non-residents.
+Transfer tax is due on real estate (4%) and on holding shares in a Finnish real estate company (2%), even when the transfer takes place between non-residents.
 The transfer tax on real estate has to be paid when applying for the registration of title.
 With respect to shares in a real estate company, the transfer tax is payable within two months of the date of a binding purchase agreement.
-There is no specific way to avoid transfer tax, but transfer tax is not payable on transfers of interests in Finnish partnerships or transfers of shares in a foreign company between non-Finnish parties, when ultimately holding Finnish real estate.
+Transfer tax is not payable on transfers of interests in Finnish partnerships or transfers of shares in a foreign company between non-Finnish parties, in a situation where the foreign company is the owner of Finnish real estate.